Our child safety code of conduct

 It is a requirement that all Make-A-Wish representatives are aware of, and act in accordance with, our expectations of appropriate behaviour specifically towards children and young people both when in the company of children and young people and when interacting with them online.
 This is set out in our Safeguarding Children and Young People Policy and Child Safety Reporting Guidelines that representatives must comply with in addition to all other expectations detailed throughout this Code of Conduct.

-- only ever enter the home of a wish child or young person when accompanied by another volunteer (or other appropriate Make-A-Wish representative)
+- enter the home of a wish child or young person only if they have a parent or guardian at home and only when accompanied by another volunteer (or other appropriate Make-A-Wish representative)

-- respect the cultural safety and needs of Aboriginal and Torres Strait Islander children and young people and those with culturally and/or linguistically diverse (CALD) backgrounds, for example, by never denying a person’s Aboriginality
+- respect the cultural safety and needs of Aboriginal and Torres Strait Islander children and young people and those with culturally and/or linguistically diverse (CALD) backgrounds, for example, by never denying a person’s cultural background

 - protect the privacy of children and young people by only recording and sharing personal information required for the delivery of Make-A-Wish’s program, and ensuring appropriate consent is obtained before collecting health information and sharing information with outside parties, including any PR and social media